bkacjios/lua-mumble/README.md

 -- A new opus encoder object
 -- Sample rate defaults to 48000
+-- Channels defaults to 2
-mumble.encoder = mumble.encoder(Number samplerate = 48000, Number channels)
+mumble.encoder = mumble.encoder(Number samplerate = 48000, Number channels = 2)

 -- A new opus decoder object
 -- Sample rate defaults to 48000
+-- Channels defaults to 2
-mumble.decoder = mumble.decoder(Number samplerate = 48000, Number channels)
+mumble.decoder = mumble.decoder(Number samplerate = 48000, Number channels = 2)

 -- A timestamp in milliseconds
 Number time = mumble.getTime()